Christina El Moussa Dating Gary Anderson: ‘Flip Or Flop’ Star Confirms Long-Swirling Rumors

 “Tarek saw Christina’s phone and [believed] there was some inappropriate texting going on between Christina and Gary.”

 Tarek apparently blew up, and took a gun and ran out of the house.
 Christina called the police, and they convinced Tarek to give up his gun.
-The couple quietly divorced shortly thereafter.
+The couple quietly divorced shortly after that.

 For their parts, both Tarek and Christina have both publicly insisted that there was no infidelity during their marriage.